-Failure to follow this warning could result in personal injury, death or property damage.
+Failure to follow this warning could result in personal injury, death and/or property damage.

 Improper installation, adjustment, alteration, service, maintenance, or use can cause explosion, fire, electrical shock, or other conditions which may cause personal injury or property damage.

 Consult a qualified installer, service agency, or your distributor or branch for information or assistance.

-The qualified installer or service agency must use factory-authorized kits or accessories when modifying this product.
-Read and follow all instructions and warnings, including labels shipped with or attached to unit before operating your new air conditioner.
+A qualified installer or service agency must use factory-authorized parts or accessories when modifying this product.

+Read and follow all instructions and warnings, including labels shipped with or attached to the unit before operating your new heat pump.

-WARNING
+MARNING